 Train Your Employees to Master The Art of Interviewing

 Due to the supply chain talent gap and a tightening labor market, it’s imperative that your hiring managers and interviewers are well equipped to “sell” candidates on joining your organization in addition to assessing them.
-Consider putting together a training session for interviewers and new hires that join your organization on yoru supply chain hiring process so everyone communicates using the same message when it comes to how to sell your company to candidates exploring opportunities with your organization.
+Consider putting together a training session for interviewers and new hires that join your organization on your supply chain hiring process so everyone communicates using the same message when it comes to how to sell your company to candidates exploring opportunities with your organization.